sigito/Linguee-Workflow-for-Alfred/README.md

 The workflow binary is not verified by Apple.
 Thus macOS would not recognize the binary and suggest to move it to trash.

 In order to work this around, go to `System Preferences` > `Security & Privacy`, switch to `General` tab.
 In the `Allow apps downloaded from:` section select `App Store and identified developers` and then to the right of it tap an `Open Anyway` button.

-In the next dialog confirm by tapping `Open`.
+On the next attempt to search with Linguee, a dialog would pop.
+Select `Open` and you are good to go!

 ## License